geofurlong/builder/README.md

 The Scottish Region geometry from the Network Rail data source has been identified as being invalid due to it containing a self-intersecting ring.
 This has been manually corrected prior to the data import phase using [QGIS](https://qgis.org/en/site/).

-Several populated places are present which share a common geographic position within the Ordnance Survey data source.
+Within the Ordnance Survey data source, several populated places are present which share an exact geographic position.
 These have been assessed manually, then removed prior to the data import phase, as noted in the table below.

 | Area                          | Deleted Place     | Retained Place       |
 |:------------------------------|:------------------|:---------------------|